-People can make better decisions about how to do their work, what to prioritize, and how to solve problems if they understand the organization's overall goals.
-We don’t just mean the annual financial goals.
-We’re talking about the bigger picture of why the organization exists.
-What are the most critical priorities in the next three years?
+People can make better decisions about how to do their work, which tasks to prioritize, and how to solve problems if they understand the organization's overall goals.
+Therefore, people need to connect with not just the annual financial objectives but the bigger picture of why the organization exists.

 The significant shift comes when individual goals and the organization's key objectives are aligned and when people know how the work they do fits into the bigger picture.
 Successful organizations cascade goals from the top down to each person with a clear link at every level.